fvwmorg/fvwm/manpages/fvwm.rst

 geometries, in a window list, accessible as a pop−up menu, or as a separate window, called the **FvwmWinList** (another module).

-Fvwm keeps the windows on the desktop in a layered stacking order; a window in a lower layer never obscures a window in a higher layer.
+|fvwm| keeps the windows on the desktop in a layered stacking order; a
+window in a lower layer never obscures a window in a higher layer.
 The layer of a window can be changed by using the **Layer** command.
 The concept of layers is a generalization of the *StaysOnTop* flag of older